 2. Encourage open communication by asking for and accepting suggestions

 There is nothing wrong with asking your team for ideas to improve the way you work.
 In fact, it will hopefully encourage them to come forward.
-You do need to be careful about asking for too much advice, as it may undermine the team’s confidence that you know what you’re doing.

 When somebody in your team has a suggestion, try your best to adopt it where possible.
 Obviously it would be silly to take on every idea that people have.
 However, showing your team that you are willing to change your approach based on someone else’s idea is a powerful reinforcement of open communication.